inab/vre_dorothea_executor/README.md

-# iPC VRE Dorothea Executor
+# iPC VRE DoRothEA Executor

 Example pipelines file that is ready to run in the VRE matching the code in the HowTo documentation.